gbmhunter/blog/content/electronics/components/capacitors/index.md

 ## Component Package

-Many smaller, PCB suitable feedthrough capacitors come in [chip packages](/pcb-design/component-packages/chip-eia-component-packages/), such as the 0603 or 0402 size.
+Many smaller, PCB suitable feedthrough capacitors come in {{% link text="chip packages" src="/pcb-design/component-packages/chip-eia-component-packages" %}}, such as the 0603 or 0402 size.
 They can be distinguished from normal capacitors by the fact that the package will have three or four terminals rather than the standard two.

 ## Uses

-Feedthrough capacitors are commonly used in [RC, LC, π and t-type filters](/electronics/circuit-design/filtering/passive-filters) when good RF performance is required.
+Feedthrough capacitors are commonly used in {{% link text="RC, LC, π and t-type filters" src="/electronics/circuit-design/filters/passive-filters" %}}) when good RF performance is required.

 ## Repairing Electrolytics